In an ideal world, you’d be able to train as long as you wanted and never see a decline in effort, intensity, or power.

 By supplementing with beta-alanine directly, you eliminate an unnecessary step in the process and help speed things up a bit.

 Additionally, research has shown that supplementation with beta-alanine is incredibly effective for increasing muscle carnosine levels.

 Benefits of Beta-Alanine

-Greater Endurance: The major benefit beta-alanine comes from its ability to enhance your endurance and stamina during training.
+Greater Endurance: The major benefit of beta-alanine comes from its ability to enhance your muscle endurance and stamina during training.

-The data has shown that beta-alanine can benefit performance in exercise lasting less than one minute (i.e. the length of a typical weight lifting set), but the results haven’t been statistically significant.
+The data has shown that beta-alanine can benefit exercise performance lasting less than one minute (i.e. the length of a typical weight lifting set), but the results haven’t been statistically significant.

 What about stacking Beta-Alanine and Creatine together?

-By improving your intra workout stamina, beta-alanine allows you to train longer and harder, which helps you bang out those extra muscle-building reps, and get the gains you’ve always wanted.
-Research has even confirmed these findings, showing that beta-alanine does enhance muscle growth.[6,7]
+By improving your intra-workout stamina, beta-alanine allows you to train longer and harder, which helps you bang out those extra muscle-building reps, and get the gains you’ve always wanted.
+Research has even confirmed these findings, showing that beta-alanine does enhance muscle growth and reduce muscle fatigue.[6,7]